-Sideswiped by a semi truck?
+Sideswiped by a 18-wheeler in Texas?
 This article will help you understand how the trucking company may be held liable for damages.

 Semi-trucks can often weigh as much as 80,000 pounds and usually take up an entire lane on roads and highways.

 As a result, if a truck driver is not giving his or her utmost attention to driving and watching out for other people on the roadway, they could easily enter into your lane and sideswipe your vehicle.

 Because of their enormous size, almost every collision with one of these trucks has a strong chance of substantial injuries, with long-term consequences for victims.

 This article will discuss how the driver, as well as their employer can be held accountable in these cases.